DRIVE: Deep Reinforced Accident Anticipation with Visual Explanation: Experiments

 \subsection{Visual Explanation Results}

-\textbf{Correlation Results.} To investigate how the visual attention mechanism could explain the accident anticipation decision, we first jointly compare the performance of the fused saliency (Eq.~\ref{eqn:att}) and corresponding AUC score for both the proposed dynamic attention fusion (DAF) strategy and an alternative one, i.e., static attention fusion, for which the fusion parameter is manually set without updating.
+\textbf{Correlation Results.} To investigate how the visual attention mechanism could explain the accident anticipation decision, we first jointly compare the performance of the fused saliency (Eq.~\eqref{eqn:att}) and corresponding AUC score for both the proposed dynamic attention fusion (DAF) strategy and an alternative one, i.e., static attention fusion, for which the fusion parameter is manually set without updating.
 Results are reported in Table~\ref{tab:sal}.
 We can see that DAF consistently outperforms SAF for both the saliency prediction and accident prediction (AUC), which demonstrates the superiority of DAF and the strong correlation between the visual attention and accident anticipation.

 \textbf{Causality Results.} The visual attention learned by the proposed DRIVE model should exhibit the causality of accident anticipation performance.
-Therefore, inspired by the causal saliency analysis~\cite{kimICCV2017} and conterfactual visual explanation~\cite{GoyalICML2019}, we adopt two different intervention tests on the saliency $S^{t}$ in Eq.~\ref{eqn:att}, i.e., removing the attention ($S^{t}\!\leftarrow\!1$) and inverse the attention ($1\!-\!S^{t}$).
+Therefore, inspired by the causal saliency analysis~\cite{kimICCV2017} and conterfactual visual explanation~\cite{GoyalICML2019}, we adopt two different intervention tests on the saliency $S^{t}$ in Eq.~\eqref{eqn:att}, i.e., removing the attention ($S^{t}\!\leftarrow\!1$) and inverse the attention ($1\!-\!S^{t}$) in testing stage.
 Results are reported in Fig.~\ref{fig:bar}.
 It shows that with either recall rate or frame-level AUC (f-AUC), the performance of the DRIVE model would decrease for both test cases, which demonstrate causality relation between the learned DAF visual attention and accident anticipation.

-\textbf{Attention Visualization.} In Fig.~\ref{fig:vis}, we visualized the saliency maps of ground truth and the learned bottom-up, top-down, and DAF attention maps on three representative time steps using test data from DADA-2000 dataset.
-For reference, the curve of our predicted accident probability is also presented.
+\textbf{Attention Visualization.} In Fig.~\ref{fig:vis}, we visualized the saliency maps on three representative time steps using test data from DADA-2000 dataset.
+For reference, the curve of the predicted accident probability is also presented.
 We can see that the bottom-up attention captures visually attentive regions while the top-down attention indicates the risky region both before and after the accident occurs.
 The DAF attention maps exhibit the fused attention.